-Science DESE CODE #53233

-ASPEN CODE # 3300 Term: Full Year
+Science DESE CODE #53233 ASPEN CODE # 3300 Term: Full Year

-In such 2 students develop and shows

 In grade 3, students develop and sharpen their skills at obtaining, recording, charting, and analyzing data in order to study their environment.
 They use these practices to study the interactions between humans and earth systems, humans and the environment, and humans and the designed world.
 They learn that these entities not only interact but influence behaviors, reactions, and traits of organisms.
 They use the engineering design process to identify a problem and design solutions that enhance humans' interactions with their surroundings and to meet their needs.
 Students reason and provide evidence to support arguments for the influence of humans on nature and nature on human experience.